VFLins/price_indexr/readme.md

 ### How can this help me?

-This can be used to satisfy business and personal necessities, for stablishing market prices, calculating price indexes for specific types of products or monitoring the price of a product you want to buy.
+This can be used to satisfy business and personal necessities, for stablishing market prices, help on calculating price indexes for specific types of products or monitoring the price of a product you want to buy.

 # Requirements